LivingUpp

 There’s little sympathy for the inevitable repercussions—family strain, physical and mental illness, and burnout.
 Many companies create competitive cultures to drive higher performance.

 Put simply, overfunctioning is doing too much.
-It’s stretching yourself beyond your capacity to the point that your well-being is negatively affected.
+It’s stretching yourself beyond your capacity, to the point that it negatively affects your well-being.

 What to do if You’re an Overfunctioner